 3. Withhold Food for About 24 Hours

-Assuming that your dog is an otherwise-healthy adult, it is usually a good idea to withhold food for about 24 hours.
+Assuming that your dog is an otherwise-healthy adult, it is usually a good idea to withhold food for about 24 hours during an episode of diarrhea.
 This will help facilitate the purging her body is trying to accomplish, and it’ll avoid exacerbating the problem.
 It’s usually a good idea to wait to feed her until the diarrhea subsides or you speak to a vet.

 4. Resume Feeding Slowly